vokegpu/bicudo/README.md

 To test if everything is working properly, pass `--test`.
 Remember to complete with your desired API model; if no API model argument was passed, then the CPU model is used by default.

+---

 ### Usage

+The usage of bicudo is a little different due to multi-GPU support, but VokeGPU made it easy for you.

 #### CMake